Package: gdk

 x

-A double float with the x coordinate in the window.
+The double float for the x coordinate in the window.

 y

-A double float with the y coordinate in the window.
+The double float for the y coordinate in the window.

 Returns